keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 In a nutshell, we want to start up a pod, running a busybox image for a specific duration and logging a user specific message.

-We'll want our Operator to provision our pod with our user specified attribute selections, eventually.
+We'll want our Operator to provision our pod with the necessary attribute specifications, eventually.

 For now, our strategy to reach the end state is detailed as followed: